Lean Six Sigma certification can fast track your career and boost your pay packet.

 Many universities have created a certification program.
 In some cases, the certification can be achieved through completion of accredited programs.
 In other cases, a seminar series of training and coaching are deployed leading to a certification exam.
 However, the methodology and tools often vary based upon the preferences of the current instructors.
 Although these programs are normally the most expensive, they have gained in popularity as the certification training costs are often paid for with corporate tuition reimbursement.

-This category is the one that is currently growing the fastest.
+This category is the one that is currently growing the fastest, with many agencies providing accredited six sigma certification online.
 These organizations are international in reach and have codified their program into a Body of Knowledge.
 Candidates for certification can study the Body of Knowledge to prepare for the certification exam.
 Some of these organizations have additional requirements to receive certification beyond passing the exam.
 These are the least expensive options for achieving certification, although most individuals find they need training from a third-party training provider to prepare for the exam.
 The major agencies in this category are: